Rig-Labs/stablecoin/README.md

-# Fluid Protocol
+# Moor Protocol

-Fluid is a decentralized protocol that allows holders of certain Assets to obtain maximum liquidity against their collateral without paying interest.
+Moor is a decentralized protocol that allows holders of certain Assets to obtain maximum liquidity against their collateral without paying interest.
 After locking up their assets as collateral in a smart contract and creating an individual position called a "trove", the user can get instant liquidity by minting USDM, a USD-pegged stablecoin.
 Each trove is required to be collateralized at a minimum of 135%.
 Any owner of USDM can redeem their stablecoins for the underlying collateral at any time.

 An unprecedented liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer troves provides stability at a much lower collateral ratio than current systems.
 Stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.

 ## Contracts